Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR open circuit 15S-FA17 (green-orange) between the dual pressure switch and the air conditioning compressor switch using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the 15S-FA17 (Green/Orange) circuit between the dual pressure switch and the A/C compressor switch using the wiring diagrams.
+CHECK for proper system operation.

 • Is the measured resistance less than 2 ohms?